-- Increase the mastery of AVs to offer regularity services.
-To be useful, AVs have to be at Décines Grand large station every 15 minutes during peak hours, and every 30 minutes during off-peak hours. - Increase the technical level of Navya shuttle with V2X technology in order to be more efficient with traffic light crossroads and roundabouts. - Shuttles as a complementary transportation mode to bus and tram. - Integration of the shuttle into the passenger information tools used in Keolis Lyon.
+We need to increase the mastery of AVs to offer regularity services.
+To be useful, AVs have to be at Décines Grand large station every 15 minutes during peak hours, and every 30 minutes during off-peak hours.

-Offer a regular service
+- Offer a regular service

 - Fluid interaction between AVs and urban traffic

 - Social acceptance of AVs

 - Improve passenger information